 “If there were ever a moment for a queer, disabled rapper with a love for pot, jokes, and revolution to be a star, the moment is now” – Village Voice

 Wheelchair Sports Camp is Denver’s biggest smallest band!
-Fronted by the disabled, wheelchair bound MC/producer Kalyn, the band is a combination of live and electronic instruments with a more live, jazzy, funky, combination to the traditional hip-hop group.
+Fronted by the disabled, wheelchair bound MC/producer/activist Kalyn, the band is a combination of live and electronic instruments with a more live, jazzy, noisey, funky, combination to the traditional hip-hop group.
 Their unconventional setup of live instruments and Kalyn’s produced beats presents a polished sound with old-school lyrics that maintain a sarcastic yet independent and heavy consciousness.
-Kalyn is 26 years old, weighs 53 pounds and measures three feet, six inches tall.
+Kalyn is 27 years old, weighs 53 pounds and measures three feet, six inches tall.
 She’s light enough to carry, compact enough to hide under a winter coat and is sometimes mistaken for a child.
 But Kalyn, who has the brittle-bone disability osteogenesis imperfecta, is hardly innocent, precious, or inconspicuous.
-The band has been featured on the cover of the Village Voice as well as in SPIN Magazine, Huffington Post and High Times Magazine.
+The band has been featured on the cover of the Village Voice as well as in SPIN Magazine, VICE, Huffington Post, High Times Magazine and more.

 T Minus Katlyn